 Post breakfast, leave for the airport for your onward journey to complete the Bhutan cultural tour and back home.

-“Want to book our Bhutan tour packages from Kolkata?
+“Want to book our Bhutan tour packages from Kolkata or anywhere else?
 Contact us today!”